D3jag0re/pomodoro-timer/README.md

 7. Choose the `/ (root)` folder.
 8. Save.

-After GitHub finishes publishing, your app will be available at your GitHub Pages URL.
+After GitHub finishes publishing, your app will be available at your GitHub Pages URL (in this case it is: https://d3jag0re.github.io/pomodoro-timer/).

 ## Why This Is GitHub Pages Friendly